evykom/DeepZF/README.md

 ## Usage

-### Preparing 36-residue data
+### Preparing neighbour-window data
-To train or predict with 36-aa neighbour windows, create the dataset under `Data/PWMpredictor/new_data/` using:
+To train or predict with 20-, 26- or 36-aa neighbour windows, create the dataset under `Data/PWMpredictor/new_data/` using:
 ```bash
 python3.6 create_b1h_input_and_label_data.py